How to Identify a Diamond

 HOW TO RECOGNIZE A DIAMOND?

-In the world of jewelry, the diamond is the most standardized stone.
-Indeed, several variables come into play in the evaluation of its value and rarity such as its color, size, purity and weight which will ultimately determine the price of the stone and therefore, of the jewel.
-This stone so coveted and appreciated is often imitated.
-Therefore, there are methods to recognize a real diamond from a fake, which will vary if the diamond is mounted on a jewel or if it is alone or if it is rough.
+In the world of jewelry, diamonds are the most standardized stones.
+Indeed, several variables are taken into account when evaluating their value and rarity, such as their color, cut, clarity, and carat weight, which ultimately determine the price of the stone and, consequently, the piece of jewelry.
+This highly coveted and appreciated stone is often imitated.
+Therefore, there are methods to distinguish a real diamond from a fake, which will vary depending on whether the diamond is mounted on a piece of jewelry, if it is loose, or if it is rough.

-Recognizing a diamond mounted on a jewel is not an easy task.
-Indeed, it is complicated to check its refraction because the light does not pass through it as well as when it is alone.
-However, whether it is mounted on a ring, a necklace, a bracelet or earrings, there are several appropriate techniques to recognize it.
+Identifying a diamond set in a piece of jewelry is not an easy task.
+Indeed, it is difficult to check its refraction because light does not pass through it as well as when it is loose.
+However, whether it is set in a ring, a necklace, a bracelet, or earrings, there are several appropriate techniques to identify it.

-First of all, before any handling, make sure that your diamond is well cleaned and does not contain any dust or fingerprints.
+First, before any handling, make sure your diamond is clean and free of any dust or fingerprints.

-Fog is an effective way to recognize a fake diamond from a real one.
-In fact, on a diamond, fog dissipates quickly or even immediately, while on another stone, it will remain a little longer.
+Fogging up a diamond is an effective way to distinguish a fake from a real one.
+Indeed, on a diamond, fog dissipates quickly, even immediately, whereas on another stone, it will remain for a little longer.

 The light

-The diamond has a quality of its own: the reflection of light.
-Indeed, in the sun, a diamond strongly reflects white light because the diamond reflects light.
-However, if this stone does not shine in the sun or in front of a light source, this does not necessarily mean that it is not a diamond, because it may be a diamond of a lower quality but it is obvious that questions could arise about it.
+Diamonds have a quality all their own: the reflection of light.
+Indeed, in sunlight, a diamond strongly reflects white light because the diamond reflects light.
+However, if this stone does not sparkle in the sun or in front of a light source, it does not necessarily mean that it is not a diamond, as it may be a lower quality diamond, but it is obvious that questions could be raised about it.

 Use a magnifying glass